 (A) We do not provide Uninsured Motorists Coverage for ‘bodily injury’ sustained by any ‘insured’: (1) While ‘occupying’, or when or when struck by, any motor vehicle owned by that ‘insured’ which is not insured for this coverage.

 The key change was in the last sentence—the updated exclusion dropped the words “under this coverage.”
 The wife argued that this change was knowingly made, and it means uninsured coverage would not be provided when the motorcycle had no uninsured motorist coverage.
-Of course, the motorcycle was insured by the Foremost policy.
-The wife further argued that, to the extent that the policy was ambiguous or unclear, it should be interpreted against the insurance company drafter of the contract (that’s true, and true in Maryland, as well).
+The motorcycle was insured by the Foremost policy.
+The wife further argued that, if the policy was ambiguous or unclear, it should be interpreted against the insurance company drafter of the contract (that’s true, and true in Maryland, as well).

 The trial court and the Supreme Court both ruled that the insurance company won this round.
 It was, in their opinion, a stretch to argue that the insurance company was discussing any other policy, and not the NLC policy.
-The Court decided that in other parts of the policy, “this coverage” was also used, and was clearly used to refer to the NLC policy.
+The Court decided that in other parts of the policy, “this coverage” was also used, and was used to refer to the NLC policy.
 To rule otherwise would require “mental gymnastics” (a catchy phrase).
 This makes sense on some level —a driver should not necessarily reap the rewards of insurance on all of his vehicles by simply insuring one of them.
-Under those circumstances, the insurance company doesn’t really know what it is insuring, which makes it difficult for them to know what kinds or risks they are assuming.
-Of course, it does create a painful paradox: you have coverage if you don’t own the motorcycle, but no coverage if you do.
-Because if the family was borrowing the neighbor’s motorcycle, they don’t own the vehicle and it would not fall under the owned.
+Under those circumstances, the insurance company doesn’t really know what it is insured, which makes it difficult for them to know what kinds of risks they are assuming.
+It does create a painful paradox: you have coverage if you don’t own the motorcycle, but no coverage if you do.
+Because, if the family was borrowing the neighbor’s motorcycle, they don’t own the vehicle and it would not fall under the owned.

 Comparison to Maryland Law